Watsonville, California: Economy

 Watsonville's main industries are construction, agriculture and manufacturing.
 Some of the largest companies headquartered in Watsonville are Monterey Mushrooms, Driscoll's, Martinelli's, Nordic Naturals, Graniterock, Granite Construction, West Marine, California Giant, A&I Transport Inc. and Orion Telescopes & Binoculars.

 Watsonville is known for producing crops and goods in the agricultural business along the Northern Pacific Coast.
 Its economy depends on its agro-business market and on distributing crops to different parts of the world.
 Crops fundamental to the economy include strawberries, cauliflower, broccoli, lettuce, natural plants, and raspberries.
-Companies such as Driscoll's and California Giant spend around $280 million every year to processing and transport fresh food to cities in the area, such as San Jose, Castroville, and Santa Cruz, where the numbers of these fruits and vegetables do not meet the demand.
+Companies such as Driscoll's and California Giant spend approximately $280 million every year to process and transport fresh food to cities in the area, such as San Jose, Castroville, and Santa Cruz, where the availability of these fruits and vegetables do not meet the demand.
 The city ranks among the most important U.S. farming cities for its agro-business market.